crossterm-rs/crossterm/crossterm_terminal/README.md

     - Terminal Size (get/set)
     - Exit Current Process

+## Command API

+My first recommendation is to use the [command API](https://timonpost.github.io/crossterm/docs/command.html) because this might replace some of the existing API in the future.
+Because it is more convenient, faster, and easier to use.

 ## Examples

 The [examples](./examples) folder has more complete and verbose examples.

 ```rust